To the left of Reagan, to the right of Carter or Johnson -

 • decision #8: for a compromise policy on illegal immigration suspending deportations while requiring employers of such immigrants to pay a surtax to help cover the increased social costs,

-• decision #9: against the abusive use of building inspections by local governments,
+• decision #9: against the abusive use of building inspections and police by local governments,

 • decision #10: for a new, independent investigation into the events of 9/11,